zschutzman/zschutzman.github.io/metagraph/metagrid.md

 Now let's think about elections in Gridlandia.
 Gridlandia has plurality elections and two political parties, the <span style="color:#b2abd2"> **Purple** </span> Party and the <span style="color:#fdb863"> **Orange** </span>
  Party.
 For simplicity, we'll start by assuming that everyone in the same cell votes the same way -- either for the <span style="color:#b2abd2"> **Purple** </span> candidate or the <span style="color:#fdb863"> **Orange** </span>
  candidate.
 Within each district, the candidate which gets the most votes wins the election, and ties are not resolved.
 Below, click a cell once to change its color.
 On the left, the nodes in the metagraph will change color to indicate which party wins a legislative majority under the corresponding plan.
-A node will remain grey if the number of <span style="color:#b2abd2"> **Purple** </span>- and <span style="color:#fdb863"> **Orange** </span>
+A node will remain grey if the number of <span style="color:#b2abd2"> <b>Purple</b></span>- and <span style="color:#fdb863"><b>Orange</b></span>
 -favoring districts is equal.